MMDVS-LF: Multi-Modal Dynamic Vision Sensor and Eye-Tracking Dataset for Line Following: BENCHMARK

-We compute the mean squared error (MSE) between the predicted steering angle and the ground truth values over the sequences, scaling the errors by $10^{4}$ for better readability.
-The data is split into training, validation and test sets with a ratio of 60\%/20\%/20\%.
-We did hyperparameter tuning for the learning rate in the range of $\{0.0001, 0.001, 0.01\}$.
-Based on the best validation loss, we train all networks using a learning rate of $0.0001$.
-During the training, we use the AdamW optimizer \cite{Loshchilov2017FixingWD} with a cosine weight decay of $10^{-6}$.
-We run the training for 50 epochs and save the final models with the best validation loss.
+We compute the mean squared error (MSE) between the predicted steering angle and the ground truth values over the sequences and scale the errors by $10^{4}$ for better readability.
+The data is split into training, validation and test sets with a ratio of 75\%/15\%/15\%.
+We did hyperparameter-tuning for the learning rate in the range of $\{0.0001, 0.001, 0.01\}$.
+Based on their best validation loss, we train all networks using a learning rate of $0.0001$.
+During the training phase, we use the AdamW optimizer \cite{Loshchilov2017FixingWD} with a cosine weight decay of $10^{-6}$.
+We run the training for 30 epochs and save the final models with the best validation loss.
+They are then tested for 2,500 steps on unseen data.

 The results of these experiments are shown in Table~\ref{tab:networks}.
-We found that all architectures were able to adapt to the task.
-Our results demonstrate that more sophisticated architectures incorporating recurrent networks generalized better on the MMDVS-LF dataset, leading to smaller loss values.
+We found that all architectures were able to adapt to the task except for the CNN with Simple RNN.
+Our results demonstrate that more sophisticated architectures generalized better on the MMDVS-LF dataset, leading to smaller loss values.
+This also demonstrates that the proposed CNN head is able to extract the necessary features from the time surface, making it usable for the recurrent controllers.
+This is further supported by the analysis of the attention in Fig.~\ref{fig:saliencies}, which are calculated by the VisualBackProp algorithm~\cite{bojarski2016visualbackprop}, representing where the networks were focusing during decision-making.
+Note that all networks reduced the noise from the original input and they differ only in which part of the line ahead they prioritize.